Effective Physical Therapy for Bulging Disc: Tips & Exercises

 Rewire how you think about pain

-Pain from a bulging disc can make the brain more sensitive to pain signals.
+If you have experienced back pain for a while, your pain system may have become hypersensitive.
 This is where retraining your pain response can help.
 Techniques like cognitive behavioral therapy (CBT) and mindfulness based stress reduction (MBSR) can help you change how you think about pain, reduce fear and anxiety and develop ways to manage discomfort.

 By learning to identify and challenge negative thoughts about pain you can reduce its emotional impact and feel more in control.
 Mindfulness practices like focusing on the present moment and observing sensations without judgment can help you become more aware of your body and develop a more accepting attitude towards pain.
 This can lead to less pain and a better quality of life4.